-To be effective, the USM strategic plan, like any long term plan, must begin with an analysis of the current operating environment, including an assessment of the various economic, demographic, and technology-related trends that will have an impact on the USM and its institutions over the coming decade.
-In 2010, the University System of Maryland confronts an operating environment much changed from that faced just five years ago, and more importantly, one likely to continue changing faster and more aggressively as the decade advances.
-The following analysis examines some of the key challenges and trends we face as a System, as a state, and as a nation.
+To be effective, the USM strategic plan, like any longterm plan, must begin with an analysis of the current operating environment, including an assessment of the various economic, demographic, and technologyrelated trends that will have an impact on the USM and its institutions over the coming decade.
+In 2010, the University System of Maryland confronts an operating environment much changed from just five years ago, and more importantly, one likely to continue changing faster and more aggressively as the decade advances.
+The following analysis examines some of the key challenges and trends we face as a system, as a state, and as a nation.
 By focusing on the economic, demographic, and competitive environments in which we operate, the analysis provides some context for the goals, themes, and strategies laid out in the rest of the plan.

-Economic trends
+Economic Trends

 It has become de rigueur when speaking of the economy to acknowledge that we are facing the most challenging fiscal environment since the Great Depression.
-Over the past two years, the national economy has experienced:
+During the past two years, the national economy has experienced:

-- 8.5 million jobs lost - 17 straight months of unemployment rates over 9% - 2.3 millions homes foreclosed on and 11 million others valued at less than the amount owed on them - an estimated \$12.5 trillion in household "net worth" wiped out, and, not surprisingly, - a 28-year low in consumer confidence
+- 8.5 million jobs lost; - 17 straight months of unemployment rates over 9 percent; - 2.3 million homes foreclosed on and 11 million others valued at less than the amount owed on them; - an estimated \$12.5 trillion in household net worth wiped out, and, not surprisingly; - a 28-year low in consumer confidence.

-The federal government, hamstrung by defense commitments abroad and rising health and social spending costs at home, has reacted to the crisis by flooding the economy with billions of dollars in stimulus funding.
-Thanks to those dollars, federal support for non-defense discretionary research and development (R&D) programs - those dollars that go to support basic research in everything from high energy physics to the physiology of the human brain - has done exceptionally well, surging to the highest level on record.
-In 2009, \$22 billion in new dollars flowed into R&D programs at NIH, NSF, NIST, and Energy alone.
-This, in turn, has greatly benefited the colleges and universities whose research programs are dependent upon those sources.
+The federal government, despite being hamstrung by defense commitments abroad and rising health and social spending costs at home, has reacted to the crisis by flooding the economy with billions of dollars in stimulus funding.
+Thanks to those dollars, federal support for non-defense discretionary research and development (R&D) programs-those dollars that go to support basic research in everything from highenergy physics to the physiology of the human brain-has done exceptionally well, surging to the highest level on record.
+In 2009, \$22 billion in new dollars flowed into R&D programs at the National Institutes of Health (NIH), National Science Foundation (NSF), National Institute of Standards and Technology

+(NIST), and the U.S. Department of Energy alone.
+This, in turn, has greatly benefited the colleges and universities whose research programs depend on these sources.

 But there is growing concern that the federal government's attempt to prime the nation's economic engine cannot continue apace.
-Stimulus spending, in combination with falling tax revenues, caused the budget deficit to soar from 1.5% of GDP in March 2008 to over 10% in December 2009.
-(In comparison, the U.S. began the 2000-2010 decade with a positive budget balance equal to 1.5% of GDP.)
-Though the Obama administration has announced plans to continue the rapid growth in non-defense R&D funding as part of its America Compete's agenda (budgets for major research agencies such as NIST, NSF, and NOAA are projected to climb by an additional \$65 billion in FY 11, with some agencies expected to see increases in the 17-22% range), more and more political and public leaders, both at home and abroad, are questioning the government's ability to maintain the expansion of such spending in the face of massive budget deficits.
+Stimulus spending, in combination with falling tax revenues, caused the budget deficit to soar from 1.5 percent of GDP in March 2008 to more than 10 percent in December 2009.
+(In comparison, the U.S. began the period from 2000 to 2010 with a positive budget balance equal to 1.5 percent of GDP.)
+The Obama administration has announced plans to continue the rapid growth in non-defense R&D funding as part of its America COMPETES agenda.
+Budgets for major research agencies such as NIST, NSF, and the National Oceanic and Atmospheric Administration (NOAA) are projected to climb by an additional \$65 billion in fiscal 2011, with some agencies expected to see increases in the 17-22 percent range.
+However, more and more political and public leaders, at home and abroad, are questioning the government's ability to maintain the expansion of such spending in the face of massive budget deficits.